 Sam grew up in Wooler and began gardening professionally in 2002, gaining an RHS General Certificate in Horticulture in 2004.
 He also completed an MA in Journalism at Sunderland University.
 After nine years of self-employment, he joined the team at Lilburn Tower, working under Head Gardener, David Sinclair, one of the most knowledgeable and respected gardeners in the country.
-Sam is now Head Gardener at Carntyne Residential Care Home in Hexham.
+Sam was also Head Gardener at Carntyne Residential Care Home in Hexham for two years.
 Having experienced mental illness, Sam strongly believes in the benefits to mental health and wellbeing that gardening can bring about.
 His experience, knowledge, vision and passion for a beautiful therapeutic garden is essential to the success of this project.

 Andrew Fletcher - Director

 Andrew has been a writer, musician, researcher, barman and gardener, and was a director of the Newcastle Community Green Festival.
 His experience led to a heightened interest in the connections between creativity and mental health, and he is now a Research Associate at Durham University, working on projects around philosophy, social policy and mental health.
 Andrew has a track record in fundraising and is keen to put his creative and academic skills to use with Higher Ground Allendale.
 He has a cat and a dog and a wife.

 Ginny Swaile - Director